 It’s important to time these sorts of prompts smartly so that a) it’s actually likely to elicit the behavior you’re looking for; and b) customers feel like you know what you’re doing.
 Customers have high expectations for large brands, and it’s damaging to the experience when you fail the test.
 When they see other brands hitting them with lunch prompts at 11 a.m. and reminders for making dinner plans around 5 or 6, they know it’s possible to do it right.

 This can also be where Send-Time Designation comes into play, a feature that allows you to have a campaign send at the same time regardless of the customer’s time zone, based upon the data you have for them.
-For getting the timing right, partnering with a customer marketing platform that allows you to do this is crucial.
+For getting the timing right, partnering with a customer engagement platform that allows you to do this is crucial.

 Send offers based upon loyalty status